gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	further drift or renewed recovery from the loosening weaker-relational mainline
+-	renewed relational recovery or stable independence after the restored independent-separation reading

 This will let the triad be tested on:
--	whether the lower-order plateau continues loosening into clearer independent separation
+-	whether the clearer independent-separation state now stabilizes cleanly
--	whether weaker relation can re-stabilize rather than continue decaying
+-	whether fresh relational recovery can reappear even after the lower-order plateau has fully thinned out
--	whether renewed relational recovery can occur even after clean post-promotion downgrade
+-	whether train distinctness remains preserved under either stable independence or renewed relational return
--	whether coherence can distinguish between a truly decaying lower-order relation and one that is only fluctuating before restabilization
+-	whether coherence can distinguish between a durable restored independence and a field that is still open to later recoupling